hatchery/ELK-TICK-BASS-PACK-JPG/README.md

-# GGWP-ELKKS-TICKZ
+# ELK-TICK-BASS-PACK-JPG
 Logging Pipeline and Chief.
 This is a joke, but totally serious.

-- G - Grafana:
-    * A dashboard visualization tool
-- G - Grafana:
-    * It made the acronym better to repeat.
-It's also going to be the workhorse in this stack!
-- W - Watcher
-    * Elasticsearch watcher to notify you of anomalies
-- P - Prometheus
-    * A time series metrics client/server system
 - E - Elasticsearch
-    * A full-text search-oriented data store
+    * A full-text search-oriented data store.
+To be used for searching log files and maintaining a working-set of logs.
 - L - Logstash
-    * A structured log collection daemon
+    * A structured log collection daemon.
+For groking, parsing and injesting log files.
-- K - Kafka
-    * A distributed pub/sub message queue for passing data through federated logstash systems into a logstash collector
 - K - Kibana
     * A data visualization and discovery system for elasticsearch

-- S - Sentry
-    * A crash and exception monitoring system
+---

 - T - Telegraf
     * A data collection instrument for Influx and Prometheus
 - I - InfluxDB